sRanay/tp/docs/DeveloperGuide.md

 ### Architecture

-The bulk of the app's work is done by the following three components:
+The bulk of the app's work is done by the following four components:
 - `UI`: The UI of the App.
-- `Parser`: Formats the user's input
+- `Parser`: Formats the user's input.
-- `Command`: Command's logic and execution
+- `Command`: Command's logic and execution.
-- `Storage`: Storage of data of the App
+- `Storage`: Storage of data of the App.

 ![Architecture Diagram](./images/ArchitectureDiagram.png "Architecture Diagram")